dreadlocked/ConceptronicIPCam_MultipleVulnerabilities/README.md

 causes a crash on the IP Camera which completley freeze the system, making it unnaccesible.

 In fact, any POST request is handled by an unknown middleware which is the crash responsible.

+**By crashing the camera, this immediatly stops sending/recording video and audio streaming**

 | CVSS | Score | CVSS Details |